matthew-brett/les-pilot/intro_talk.md

 Donoho, David L, et al. 2009.
 Reproducible research in computational harmonic analysis. *Computing in Science & Engineering* 11, 8--18.

+# Careful

+> The first principle is that you must not fool yourself—and you are the
+> easiest person to fool.
+So you have to be very careful about that.
+After
+> you've not fooled yourself, it's easy not to fool other scientists.
+You just
+> have to be honest in a conventional way after that.

+Richard Feynman, Cargo Cult Science (1974)

 # Honest

 > It's a kind of scientific integrity, a principle of scientific thought that